-Tom O'Connor's cameras may not be the most expensive contraptions (he mostly uses a Canon PowerShot S95 and an EOS Rebel 1100D (with either an EF-S 18-55mm f/3.5-5.6 or EF 55-200mm f/4.5-5.6 or EF 50mm f/1.8 II) - the 1100D is his current fave mainly because it has Magic Lantern firmware enabled on it.
+Tom O'Connor's cameras may not be the most expensive contraptions (he mostly uses a Canon PowerShot S95 and an EOS Rebel 1100D (with either an EF-S 18-55mm f/3.5-5.6 or EF 55-200mm f/4.5-5.6 or Opteka 420-800mm or EF 50mm f/1.8 II) - the 1100D being his current fave mainly for the Magic Lantern firmware enabled on it.
 He likes to think that he makes up for any and all gear limitations with his calculated impulsiveness (he's willing to stand in the middle of the street or in an abandoned building to get the perfect angle).

 Recently, Tom also got some good news: his first published photo, "Hard Times," has appeared in The Swamp Lily Review.
 You can view it now in his "Low Down" gallery.
 One of Tom's major influences in the world of photography is Ralph Eugene Meatyard, who played masterfully with the formal aspects of photography (e.g., "the pencil of nature") so as to capture wildly fresh emotions, inspirations, and narrative arcs.
 Like J Henry Fair says, "whether it's Mayan ruins or a ruined factory, they both are icons of the civilization that produced them, and they tell a story."
 Tom also agrees wholeheartedly with W.J.T.
 Mitchell who claims that, in order to truly grasp the power of images, we shouldn't understand them solely as inert objects; instead, we need to experience them as living beings in their own rights--ones who possess their very own needs, drives, and desires.